-Because of their unique features, the only way to accurately estimate travel to and from special generators is through data collected specifically for these facilities, including special generator surveys (see Section 4.2.1) and person and vehicle counts.
+Because of their unique features, the only way to accurately estimate travel to and from special generators is through data collected specifically for these facilities, including special generator surveys (see Section 4.2.1), Big Data sources (see Section 4.2.2), and person and vehicle counts.
 It is recognized that it may be difficult to obtain data for some facilities due to security and privacy concerns.
 Therefore, it may be necessary to approximate the trips generated through counts on nearby roadways.
 It may be possible in some cases to transfer trip rates from estimates for other facilities inside or outside the region, but given the unique nature of each facility, this practice can result in substantial inaccuracy and should be only a last resort.